-As a further restriction, section 223 (4) of TCGA states that, to obtain the relief, the property must be let by the property owner.
+Under section 223 (4) of TCGA states that, to obtain the relief, the property must be let by the property owner.
 Therefore,

 It is possible that an ‘inherited’ period will overlap with a period when that person had another PPR.
-However this will not prevent the new owner obtaining PPR relief on both properties.
+However, this will not prevent the new owner obtaining PPR relief on both properties.
 The inherited period is used only to calculate the letting relief and principal private residence relief ‘fraction.’
 For example, if a new wed jointly owns a property previously held by just one partner, the person moving in does not become liable to capital gains tax, just as a consequence of owning a property before moving in.

+If a couple separate, with one partner living in a new home and the other partner staying the matrimonial home, the partner living in the new home will be liable to tax.
 Under section 225B (of the Taxes and Capital Gains Act 1992), property of departing divorcee continues to be eligible for PPR.
 However if the departing divorcee buys a new home, and made a claim for Section 225B to apply, they would then be liable to capital gains tax on the home they bought after divorce.
 This is because a person can only have one PPR at any given time.

+Principal Private Residence relief is among the most generous tax exemptions in the UK system.
+It provides a significant opportunity for retaining personal wealth.
 A few simple measures taken at the right time can significantly reduce tax liability.
 The loss of PPR and letting relief on half of the property could well be greater than any tax saved by doubling the annual exemption and saving in marginal rate.